junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

-_Dosage of_ albendazole—using 400 mg tablets
+_Dosage of_ albendazole, using 400 mg tablets
 Give the same amount to children more than 2 years old and adults.

 For children 1 to 2 years old, give half the dosage below.